delphix/couchbase/README.md

 1. Regular o/s user.
 2. Execute access on couchbase binaries [ chmod -R 775 /opt/couchbase ]
 3. Empty folder on host to hold delphix toolkit  [ approximate 2GB free space ]
 4. Empty folder on host to mount nfs filesystem.
-This is just and empty folder with no space requirements and act as base folder for nfs mounts.
+This is just an empty folder with no space requirements and act as base folder for nfs mounts.
 5. sudo privileges for mount, umount.
 See sample below assuming `delphix_os` is used as delphix user.
     ```shell
     Defaults:delphixos !requiretty